NovaStrix/olist_pipeline/readme.md

 **A modular Data Engineering pipeline leveraging PySpark, Airflow, and PostgreSQL to transform raw e-commerce data into an analytical Star Schema.**

-> [!WARNING]
-> **Airflow Orchestration Status:** The Airflow DAG (`ecom_pipeline.py`) is currently a work-in-progress and is not yet fully functional.
-Due to system RAM limitations, running the full Airflow stack (Webserver, Scheduler, and Workers) alongside PySpark may lead to performance issues or crashes.
-It is highly recommended to run the scripts manually as described in the **Low RAM Mode** section below.

 ## System Architecture

 This project implements a standard ETL (Extract, Transform, Load) pattern.
 It is designed to be orchestrated by Apache Airflow, but the core logic is decoupled into standalone Python scripts for flexibility and independent testing.